Other Public Interest Fellowship Opportunities

 Equal Justice Works Rural Summer Legal Corps

-Equal Justice Works and Legal Services Corporation are actively recruiting students to fill 30 exciting positions nationwide in the Rural Summer Legal Corps program.
+The Rural Summer Legal Corps program will operate between May-August 2018.
+Although start dates are flexible, all selected participants must complete the required 300 hours of service by September 1, 2018, in order to receive the $5,000 stipend.
 Selected participants will begin the summer with intensive training from poverty law experts on housing, domestic violence, public benefits, migrant farmworkers, Native American, and family law.
 After the training, the law students will return directly to their host site to continue their 8-10 week placement.